Is Witr prayer Wajib (mandatory)?

 (Sayidina) Amr ibn al-Aas addressed the people on Friday saying: Abu Basrah informed me that the Prophet ﷺ said, ‘Indeed, Allah has increased the prayer for you.
 It is the Witr prayer.
 So, pray it between the Isha and Fajr prayers.’
 (Musnad Ahmad Sahih, 23851).

 In the Hadith narration above, the Prophet ﷺ is commanding us to pray Witr prayer.
 The word in Arabic is فَصَلُّوهَا (So, pray it).
 Those familiar with the Arabic language will recognise that this is the command or imperative (أمر) form.
-The default ruling with the command form is that it causes obligation.
+Consequently, the default ruling with the command form is that it causes obligation.
 This is one of several Hadith narrations the Hanafi scholars based their ruling upon when they said Witr prayer is Wajib.

 رَوَاهُ أَحْمَدُ وَالْطَبَرَانِيُّ فِي الْكَبِيرِ، وَلَهُ إِسْنَادَانِ عِنْدَ أَحْمَدَ أَحَدُهُمَا رِجَالُهُ رِجَالُ الصَّحِيحِ خَلَا عَلِيَّ بْنَ إِسْحَاقَ السُّلَمِيَّ شَيْخَ أَحْمَدَ وَهُوَ ثِقَةٌ. (مجمع الزوائد ومنبع الفوائد)